Young girl receiving speech therapy from a professional at Arbutus Speech Therapy.

 Speech Therapy for Dyslexia and other Language-Based Learning Difficulties

-Dyslexia is a language-based learning disability that affects 5-10% of people.
-It affects an individual’s ability to accurately and fluently recognize words.
+Dyslexia is a language-based learning difference that affects a person’s ability to accurately and fluently recognize words.
 It is characterized by poor spelling and difficulty reading, and it often runs in families.
-Dyslexia exists on a spectrum ranging from difficulties that can be slightly annoying to severely limiting.
+Dyslexia exists on a spectrum, ranging from mild challenges to more significant difficulties.

 Literacy indicators for children with Dyslexia

-At each age, there are literacy indicators observable in your children.
-A diagnosis for dyslexia is given by a psychologist, however a speech therapist can provide a referral for suspected dyslexia or other learning disorder.
-If there is any concern about any of these difficulties, it generally doesn’t hurt to get a professional opinion as to whether the difficulties are within normal limits.
+At each age, there are literacy indicators to look out for.
+A formal diagnosis of dyslexia is given by a registered psychologist or psychoeducational consultant; however, a speech therapist can assess related language and literacy skills, flag areas of concern, and provide a referral for a formal evaluation.
+If there is any concern about any of these difficulties, it generally does not hurt to get a professional opinion.

 Preschoolers